Rakesh-cell/assignment_2/README.md

 # assignment_2

 FORM VALIDATION USING JAVASCRIPT
-# index file has been updated with giving Ids for form fields .
+# index file has been updated with giving Ids for form fields Which initially not given.